onecodex/finch-rs/README.md

 ### Support for counts
 Finch is one of the first MinHash implementations to support tracking the abundances of each unique _k_-mer/minmer.
-This allows useful quick interpretations of data (e.g. visualizing sequencing depth with `finch hist`) in addition to laying the support for more advanced filtering (implemented here) and distance measures (a future area for investigation and study).
+This allows useful quick interpretations of data (e.g. visualizing sequencing depth with `finch hist`) in addition to laying the support for more advanced filtering (implemented here) and count-aware distance measures (a future area for investigation and study).
-Because Finch also supports the [new "Mash" JSON compatibility format](https://github.com/marbl/Mash/blob/master/src/mash/schema-1.0.0.json), we're able to save this count information for downstream processing and comparisons.
+Because Finch also supports the [new Mash JSON compatibility format](https://github.com/marbl/Mash/blob/master/src/mash/schema-1.0.0.json), we're able to save this count information for downstream processing and comparisons.

- > :warning: &nbsp;Note that although Finch supports the common JSON interchange format, there may still be incompatibilites due to incompaible hashing seed values (Finch uses a seed of `0`, while Mash uses `42`.
-See [this issue](https://github.com/marbl/Mash/issues/12) for more discussion).
+ > :warning: &nbsp;Note that although Finch supports the common JSON interchange format, there may still be incompatibilites due to incompaible hashing seed values (Finch uses a seed of `0`, while Mash uses `42`; see [this issue](https://github.com/marbl/Mash/issues/12) for more discussion).

 ### Filtering
-A key design goal for Finch is to stably, accurately sketch variable depth sequencing of bacterial isolates (i.e., to not require a high quality assembly).
+A key design goal for Finch was the ability to accurately – and _stably_ – sketch variable depth sequencing of bacterial isolates (i.e., to not require a high quality assembly).
 While Mash includes the ability to specify a fixed absolute cutoff (or use a Bloom filter to filter out unique minmers in a sample), in practice this filtering mechanism performs poorly across varied sequencing depths, genome sizes, and sequencing error profiles.
-This filtering approach extends several of the ideas in the original Mash paper, as well as [prior work on clustering clinical _C. diff_ isolates](http://www.dmidjournal.com/article/S0732-8893(16)30322-4/abstract).
+The Finch filtering approach implemented here extends several of the ideas in the original Mash paper, as well as [prior work on clustering clinical _C. diff_ isolates](http://www.dmidjournal.com/article/S0732-8893(16)30322-4/abstract).

 Finch includes two classes of automated filtering (on by default for FASTQs) to address this challenge: